SolaceProducts/pubsubplus-gke-quickstart/README.md

 <br>
 <br>

-**Step 5**: Use Google Cloud SDK or Cloud Shell to deploy Solace message broker Pods and Service to that cluster.
+### Step 5: Use Google Cloud SDK or Cloud Shell to deploy Solace message broker Pods and Service to that cluster

 This will finish with a message broker HA configuration deployed to GKE.

 * Retrieve the Solace Kubernetes QuickStart from GitHub: